 It’s hard to believe that summer – or what passes for it in Britain – has already been and gone, leaving like a thief in the night to be replaced by a new dawn of falling rust-coloured leaves, autumn/winter clothing lines and, whisper it, *Christmas decorations*.
-Of course, what we are interested in here is the fact that October heralds Breast Cancer Awareness and all of the events and fundraising that goes on in the continued fight to not only make women aware of how regularly they should self-check and use products such as Breastlight but also what to look out for, but also to find new and exciting approaches to treating it.
+Of course, what we are interested in here is the fact that October heralds Breast Cancer Awareness and all of the events and fundraising that goes on in the continued fight to not only make women aware of how regularly they should self-check but also what to look out for and also to find new and exciting approaches to treating it.

 Each year people known in the public eye across a whole host of fields take time out to wear pink, undertake challenges and show off their breasts in the name of Breast Cancer Awareness.
 This year, Elizabeth Hurley, the ageless British actress, now 51 but still looking wonderful wore a striking pink dress and then a gorgeous pink blouse with trademark ribbon pin on two different occasions in LA in support of breast cancer awareness.
 The floral patterned lacy frock was delightful and complimented by Liz’s honey-toned hair – lustrous as ever – along with some striking gold-framed shades.
 Of course the salmon pink shoes were matched with an identically coloured bag that provided a lovely contrast to the richer pink of the dress and the whole ensemble was a perfect homage to the struggle for awareness of breast cancer worldwide.